• Skip to primary navigation

 * Percent Daily Values are based on a 2000 calorie diet.

-Cocktail and Drink Recipes, Recipe cocktail, copper mug, ginger beer, lime, moscow mule, mule, vodka
+Cocktail and Drink Recipes, Recipe cocktail, ginger beer, lime, mule, vodka, moscow mule, copper mug

 ★ Made this recipe?
 Make sure to give it a rating below!